Loneliness in Sobriety

 By: Tasha Truchel

-I remember the first time I noticed sobriety felt lonely.
-It came and went in waves.
-Over the years, that feeling has faded as I’ve grown stronger and gained clarity.
-Today, I have a wonderful family, a supportive boyfriend, and a best friend who truly understands me.
-My advice to anyone struggling with this is to build a community of like-minded people—whether through your faith, AA meetings, or online support groups.
+I remember the first time I noticed that sobriety could feel lonely.
+That feeling came and went in waves.
+Over the years, it has faded as I’ve grown stronger and gained clarity.
+Today, I have supportive people in my life who truly understand me.
+My advice to anyone struggling with this is to build a community of like-minded people — whether through faith, AA meetings, or online support groups.

-When I first got sober, I imagined life would feel perfect—like all my problems would vanish.
-Fun fact: they don’t.
-What changes is your ability to handle them without running to a drink or drug.
+When I first got sober, I imagined life would feel perfect, like all my problems would vanish.
+They don’t.
+What changes is your ability to face them without running to a drink or drug.
 That clarity is empowering.
-You start to face life’s responsibilities head-on, and you realize you’re capable of much more than you thought.
+You start to handle life’s responsibilities head-on and realize you’re capable of much more than you ever imagined.

 Naming the Loneliness